santitesta/santitesta/README.md

 - ✨ I graduated from the bootcamp of Henry.
 I'm passionate about improving and learning, oriented to real life applications that make people lives easier.

-- 🔭 I’m currently working on an a few projects:
+- 🔭 I’m currently working on an:

 <h4>React - NodeJS:</h4>